-Windsor Public Schools Curriculum Map Consumer Math: Pre-Algebra Unit 1 BOE Approved Date:
+Windsor Public Schools Curriculum Map Consumer Math: Pre-Algebra Unit 1

-Name of Unit 1: IEP Goals and Objectives/ Intervention

-Length of the Unit: On going throughout the year (at least one class period monthly)

-Purpose of the Unit: In this unit students will work on personal IEP goals and objectives to fill in gaps in their own learning as they pertain to mathematics.
-They will receive direct instruction in small groups of on an individualized basis.

-Standards Addressed in The Unit

-• Standards in this unit will vary based on students personal IEP goals and objectives.

-How can I improve my areas of weakness as they relate to mathematics?

-• How to read and interpret their IEP.

-- Identify their own weakness in math - Identify their own goals and objectives in math

-Key Vocabulary in this unit: IEP Goal IEP Objective
+Grade Level: 9-12 Special Education Course Name: Consumer Math: Pre-Algebra Name of Unit 1: IEP Goals and Objectives/ Intervention Length of the Unit: On going throughout the year (at least one class period mo nthly) Purpose of the Unit: In this unit students will work on personal IEP goals and object in gaps in their own learning as they pertain to mathematics.
+They will receive direct in small groups of on an individualized basis.
+Standards Addressed In The Unit Standards in this unit will vary based on students personal IEP goals and objections. ctives.
+Big ideas: ● Essential Questions: • How can I improve my areas of weakness as they relate to mathematics?
+Students will Know: How to read and interpret their IEP.
+Students will be able to: Identify their own weakness in math Identify their own goals and objectives in math Key Vocabulary in this unit: IEP Goal IEP Objective